Chartreux cat at a glance

 Re-establishing the Chartreux:

-The Chartreux arrived in the USA in 1970, imported by John and Helen Gamon.
-Some of these cats coming from Guerveur lines.
+The Chartreux was imported into the USA by John and Helen Gamon in 1970.
+Some of these cats come from Guerveur lines.
 US breeders worked hard to keep Chartreux lines pure and due to their hard work, Chartreux lines in the US are some of the purest in the world.
-The breed was awarded Championship status with the CFA in 1987.
+The breed was awarded Championship status with the Cat Fanciers Association in 1987.

 A unique naming system is used with the Chartreux where each year a specific letter of the alphabet is used.
 This runs on a 20-year cycle, as the letters K, Q, W, X, Y, and Z are omitted.
 So, if your cat is born in an F year, only F names are used.
 Felix, Fred, Freya etc. This makes it easy to know the exact age of the cat by the letter its name starts with.